NattyNarwhal/wmx/README.md

     button on the tab, hold the mouse button for at least a second and a half until the cursor changes to a cross, then release.
 (I know, it's not very easy.
-On the other hand, things like Windows-95 tend to obscure the fact that most windows already have a perfectly good Close option.
+On the other hand, most modern window managers tend to obscure the fact that most windows already have a perfectly good Close option.
 If the default delay doesn't suit you, change it in Config.h and recompile.)